davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/soap/atoms/index.md

  |[getAtom](#getatom)|Retrieve information for a known UMLS AUI. | AtomDTO
  |[getDefaultPreferredAtom](#getdefaultpreferredatom)|Retrieve the highest-ranking atom for a known source-asserted concept, code, or descriptor | AtomDTO

+**Each of these examples below requires an instance of the [UtsWsContentController](/soap/installation/content.html) and [UtsWsSecurityController](/soap/installation/authentication.html) interfaces**.

 ### getConceptAtoms

 **Method Signature:** ```getConceptAtoms(String ticket, String version, String conceptId, PSF psf)```